 How Do You Kill Weeds Without Killing Trees?

 The key to eliminating those stubborn weeds and crabgrass tufts from the base of trees without harming your trees is to avoid chemicals altogether.
 This may sound like a lot of work, but the hand-weeding method will get rid of ugly weeds that steal water and nutrients your trees need.
-Additionally, by skipping chemicals, you prevent damage to your tree.
+Additionally, by skipping chemicals, you prevent damage to your tree, while saving your tree from the harm of weeds.

 How to Kill Weeds Growing Near Tree Roots